Salt Gradient Solar Ponds

 difference.
 The 1.9/1 mixture will dissolve accordingly, setting

-gradient will inhibit convection, thus encouraging a greater
+density gradient will inhibit convection, thus encouraging a

-and density gradient, etc., until the pond is completely
+concentration and density gradient, etc., until the pond is

-may be fed into the bottom zone, through inlet pipe 16, then
+weak solution may be fed into the bottom zone, through inlet

-slowly a warmer, more concentrated solution which will lift the
+pipe 16, then slowly a warmer, more concentrated solution which

-weaker solution and so forth until a step-like density gradient
+will lift the weaker solution and so forth until a step-like

-reverse order from the top either through a supply pipe 26 or by
+the reverse order from the top either through a supply pipe 26

-using the flexible hose 20.
-It may be desirable to add some water
+or by using the flexible hose 20.
+It may be desirable to add

-on the surface of the pond 10 through the supply pipe 26 in order
+some water on the surface of the pond 10 through the supply pipe

 After a period of insolation the pond will have a temperature